 - Transfer credit from more than 10 years ago may not be applied to major or business core requirements.
 If the course pertains to the university core curriculum or general electives, it is usually accepted.

 - Students who transfer in two credit hours of a three-hour requirement may have the third hour waived in most cases.

 Please note that transfer policies are subject to change without notice.
-Please schedule an appointment with an academic advisor to discuss the most current policies regarding transferring to Xavier University.
+Please schedule an appointment with an admission counselor to discuss the most current policies regarding transferring to Xavier University.